davidpaniz/vraptor-simple-template-plugin/README.markdown

 Configuring your Controller
 --------
-The plugin doesn't change any default beheavor of VRaptor.
+The plugin doesn't change any default behavior of VRaptor.
 You can add it to a legacy code and start to use templates without break any working view.
 To configure the controller all you need to do is annotate the controller with @Layout